 Space Giraffe (2007)

 With all of the childlike wonder that his almost insanely colourful games have inspired, it’s no surprise to learn that this now 40-something game designer is looking to change careers in order to create children’s playgrounds.
-He’s already done it in on our screens with the sublime Katamari series of games, where players become the Prince and basically have to roll up everything everywhere into increasingly bigger balls of crap in order to save the stars, constellations and moon.
-We can’t wait for his December-bound magical-looking new experience Wattam, which hopefully won’t be Takahashi’s last.
+He’s already done it in on our screens with the sublime Katamari series of games, where players become the Prince and basically have to roll up everything everywhere into increasingly bigger balls of crud in order to save the stars, constellations and moon.
+Possibly his last ever game was the magical-looking experience Wattam – we really hope that it won’t be Takahashi’s last.

 Katamari Damacy (2004)